ankitbtanna/ankitbtanna/README.md

 #### :pushpin: Brisbane, QLD, Australia
 #### :passport_control: Work Permit: PR Holder :white_check_mark:, Sponsorship required: No :negative_squared_cross_mark:
 ----
 <p style="font-weight:400;font-size:20px">I’m a motivated individual with 11+ years of experience in Frontend/NodeJS application development.
-I have worked in several domains like Banking, Oil and Gas, eLearning, eCommerce, etc. I have played roles like developer, scrum master, trainer, and product evangelist for in-house design frameworks.
+I have worked in several domains like Banking, Oil and Gas, eLearning, eCommerce, etc. I have played roles like developer, scrum master and trainer.
 I like to be familiar with design patterns and features of core programming languages helping me solve daily problems.

 <p style="font-weight:400;font-size:20px">My Medium Articles: <a href="https://medium.com/@ankitbtanna/">Medium: Ankit Tanna</a>.</p>